ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 switching to a pacing_gain of 1.0, sending at 100% of BBR.bw.
 Notably, while
 in
-this state it responds to concrete congestion signals (loss) by reducing BBR.bw_lo and BBR.inflight_lo, because these signals suggest that the available bandwidth and deliverable volume of in-flight data have likely reduced, and the flow needs to change to adapt, slowing down to match the latest delivery
+this state it responds to concrete congestion signals (loss) by reducing BBR.bw_shortterm and BBR.inflight_shortterm, because these signals suggest that the available bandwidth and deliverable volume of in-flight data have likely reduced, and the flow needs to change to adapt, slowing down to match the latest delivery